screenfluent/sveltekit-indieweb-starter/README.md

 bun dev
 ```

-Deploy it to the cloud with [Vercel](https://vercel.com/templates).
+Deploy it to the cloud with Vercel, Netlify, Cloudflare, etc.